Coronavirus (COVID-19) Infection Prevention & Control Policy

 - I can confirm that the laundering of towels and uniforms is a priority and that all non-disposable laundry is washed daily as recommended.

 - All disposable items are bagged and safely removed between each client.

 - Unfortunately I won’t be able to offer refreshments, but you are welcome to bring along your own bottled water if you would like to.

 I will do all that I can to make your appointment as safe, comfortable and enjoyable as possible.
 If you have any concerns or questions, please do let me know and I will do what I can to help.

 - In order to minimise the handling of cash, I would ask that you pay for your makeup or nail service in advance of arriving for your appointment by BACS transfer.

 - Cash payments are still accepted.
 If you would prefer to pay this way, please ensure that you have the correct amount available.

 - The opening up of public places following the COVID-19 outbreak is being supported by the NHS Test and Trace service.
-In line with other government guidance, businesses are required by law to keep an accurate temporary record of visitors for 21 days and to assist NHS Test and Trace with requests for that data if needed for contact tracing and the investigation of local outbreaks.
+In line with other government guidance, businesses are required to keep an accurate temporary record of visitors for 21 days and to assist NHS Test and Trace with requests for that data if needed for contact tracing and the investigation of local outbreaks.
 The government will work with relevant bodies to make the process for recording customers and visitors compliant with data protection legislation.

 All of these procedures have been implemented for your safety and mine.
 I will continue to take advice from the Government and the NHS regarding safe practice and make any further amendments as required.